supreet-kulkarni/Deploying-awstats-on-ec2-instance-using-terraform/README.md

 # Deploying-awstats-on-ec2-instance-using-terraform
-- This project demonstrate use of Jenkins declarative syntax
+- This project demonstrate use of Jenkins declarative syntax.